overhide/pay2my.app/howto/intro/README.md

 Let's unwind this "button" code a bit.
 We'll look at a sample click-through of the user experience afterwards.

-On line 22 we're setting the features SKU as `subscribed-feature`.
+On line 22 we're setting the feature's SKU as `subscribed-feature`.
 We set the cost at $3 USD (line 23, `priceDollars` attribute) and set the feature to expire after two minutes of payment (`withinMinutes` attribute).
 As such, in our example, a payment of $3 USD gives the user 2 minutes of feature usage.

 Keep in mind, in this demo, these are all fake USD payments using testnets.